immcantation/alakazam/docs/topics/countClones.md

 groups
 :   character vector defining `data` columns containing grouping variables.
-If `group=NULL`, then do not group data.
+If `groups=NULL`, then do not group data.

 copy
 :   name of the `data` column containing copy numbers for each